Trans-Java Toll Road: Mojokerto–Surabaya Toll Road

-Surabaya–Porong-Gempol Toll Road
+Surabaya–Gempol Toll Road

-The length of the Surabaya-Gempol Toll Road is 49 km, and the concession is owned by PT Jasa Marga.
-The road is open through Porong, but beyond that a 2-kilometer section of the old Porong Toll Road was damaged by the Lapindo Mudflow on May 29, 2006.
+The length of the Surabaya–Gempol Toll Road is 49 km, and the concession is owned by PT Jasa Marga.
+The road is open through Porong, but beyond that a 2-kilometer section of the old Porong Toll Road was damaged by the Lapindo Mudflow on 29 May 2006.
 To avoid this problem in the future, there is a plan for a new, 10 km, Porong-Gempol Toll Road.

 Gempol–Pasuruan Toll Road

 The length of the Gempol–Pasuruan Toll Road is about 34.15 km.
 It consists of three sections: Section I, Gempol–Rembang, is 13.9 km; Section II, Rembang–Pasuruan, is 6.6 km; and Section III, Pasuruan-Grati, is 13.65 km.
 Concession of the toll road is 45 years belong to PT Trans Marga Jatim Pasuruan, a joint venture between PT Jasa Marga (Persero) Tbk and PT Jatim Prasarana Utama with composition shares 98,81 percent and 1,19 percent respectively.

-On March 31, 2017, Section IB from Bangil to Rembang has been opened.
-And on August 3, 2017, Section IIA from Gempol to Bangil has been opened.
-Section II from Rembang to Pasuruan has formally opened on June 22, 2018.
+On 31 March 2017, Section IB from Bangil to Rembang has been opened.
+And on 3 August 2017, Section IIA from Gempol to Bangil has been opened.
+Section II from Rembang to Pasuruan has formally opened on 22 June 2018.
 Other toll roads that relieve congestion in this area are the Kejapanan-Gempol and Gempol-Pandaan Toll Roads which opened in May 2015.

 Pasuruan–Probolinggo Toll Road

 The concession of Pasuruan–Probolinggo Toll Road was owned by PT Bakrie Toll Road, but in December 2012, the shares were sold to MNC Group.
 Now PT Waskita Tol Road (WTR) is the owner of this toll road.
-Section 1, 2 and 3 are formally opened on April 10, 2019.
+Section 1, 2 and 3 are formally opened on 10 April 2019.